radek-drw/Portfolio/README.md

 - **Required Fields**: All inputs must be filled to submit the form.
 If validation fails, a clear error message appears below the form
 - **Validation Rules**:
   - **Name**: max 50 characters
   - **Email**: max 254 characters, must match a valid email format (regex applied on frontend and backend)
   - **Message**: max 2000 characters, with a live character counter displayed below the field
 - **Backend Validation**: Once frontend validation passes, the backend applies the same rules for consistency.
 If validation fails, it responds with status 400 and an error object (e.g., { name: "REQUIRED" }, { email: "INVALID" }).
+This approach improves maintainability, as validation logic is centralized—changes need to be made only once to affect both layers.
+Error messages are kept identical between frontend and backend so the user isn’t confused or frustrated by different wording.
+From the user’s perspective, an error is simply an error—the important part is knowing what to fix, not where the validation failed
 - **Error Handling**: On the frontend, `showBackendValidationErrors` maps backend error codes to the same messages as frontend validation, ensuring consistent and maintainable feedback.

 #### Form Submission